-- 1. Click the 🍄 Administration icon on the toolbar. - 2.
+- 1. Click the 🍄 Administration icon on the toolbar and click Status on the sidebar. - 2.
 On the Status page, click Reboot.

 Kraken will reboot and you will be returned to the Login page.
 If you did not save your configuration/ presets, you will end up with the default configuration with no streams at all.